Biomedical and Laboratory Practice

 University of Virginia Health System

-The Department of Cell Biology at the University of Virginia, School of Medicine, is seeking a Laboratory Specialist Intermediate.
-The position carries out research studies and assists in experiments for the laboratory of Dr. Barry Hinton.
-The...
+The Department of Pediatrics at the University of Virginia is seeking a Laboratory Technician 1.
+The position carries out research studies and assists in experiments for the Infectious Diseases Division the laboratory of Prof. Steven Zeichner,...